 Jay Waldvogel, Senior Vice President Strategy and International Development, Dairy Farmers of America

-“The U.S. dairy community and farmers set new goals to achieve neutral or better carbon emissions, optimize water usage and improve water quality by 2050.
+“The U.S. dairy community and farmers set new goals to achieve GHG neutrality, optimize water usage and improve water quality by 2050.
 While U.S. dairy contributes less than 2 percent of all U.S. greenhouse gas emissions, we’re holding ourselves accountable to scale the positive impact we can make and are committed to being an environment solution.”

-Barbara O’Brien, President Dairy Management Inc. President & Chief Executive Officer Innovation Center for U.S. Dairy
+Barbara O’Brien, President and Chief Executive Officer of Dairy Management Inc. and Innovation Center of U.S. Dairy

 “Our goal as an essential business that delivers wholesome, healthy nutrition to millions is to thrive alongside the communities in which we work, live and play for at least another 100 years.
 Our ability to do that amid an unpredictable and volatile market will depend in large measure on collaborations with our public, private and industry partners.
 Together we are stronger and smarter.”